 Starring: Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Woody Harrelson, Donald Sutherland

 March on the Capital and President Snow

 Not a Big Fan: Here's Why.

-Okay, we won’t lie, we haven’t been a really a big fan of this franchise.
-From the beginning we have felt that it was more a “Socialized” science fiction than “true” sci-fi.
+Okay, we won’t lie, we haven’t been a really big fans of this franchise.
+From the beginning, we have felt that it was more “Socialized” science fiction than “true” sci-fi.
 We grew up reading Heinlein, Clarke, and Asimov, so our Sci-Fi had actual science in it.
-All of these films (this one, The Host, the Divergent series, The Giver) are all weak on setup, and — to be frank — are all pretty week on delivery, still we will admit that while the premise for this series is wanting, we have come to like the later installments for the growing complexity and depth of the story.
+All of these films (this one, The Host, the Divergent series, The Giver) are all weak on setup, and — to be frank — are all pretty weak on delivery.
+Still, we will admit that while the premise for this series is wanting, we have come to like the later installments for the growing complexity and depth of the story.